-- Verbal warnings; - Verbal reprimands; - Moving a student's position in class; - Relocation to a senior member of staff; - Withdrawing other privileges e.g., playing basketball at lunch time, representing the academy at an event; - Detention (further details in section 15); - Informing parents/carers by letter, phone call or inviting parents/carers to a meeting; - Community based sanction e.g., picking up litter or cleaning graffiti; - Referral to the Head of Year or a member of the Extended Leadership Team; - Being placed on Report; - Removing a student from a specific subject lesson for a period of time; - Learning Support Unit (further details in section 16); - Behaviour Support Plans and Pastoral Support Plans (further details in section 20); - Alternative Provision Centre (further details in section 17) - Suspension or permanent exclusion (see section 18)
+- Verbal warnings; - Verbal reprimands; - Moving a student's position in class; - Relocation to a senior member of staff; - Withdrawing other privileges e.g. representing the Academy at an event; - Detention (further details in section 19); - Informing parents/carers by letter, phone call or inviting them to a meeting; - Community based sanction e.g. picking up litter or cleaning graffiti; - Referral to the Head of Year or a member of the Extended Leadership Team; - Being placed on Report (further details in section 19) - Removing a student from a specific subject lesson for an agreed period of time; - Behaviour Support Unit (further details in section 16); - Behaviour Support Plans and Pastoral Support Plans (further details in section 16); - Alternative Provision Centre (further details in section 17); - Suspensions and permanent exclusion (further details in section 18)

-15 Detention Policy and Procedure
+15. Detention Policy and Procedure